odoo/documentation/odoo_sh/advanced/submodules.rst

 to a newer revision.

 In Odoo.sh, the submodules gives you the possibility to use and depends on modules available in other repositories.
-The platform will detect automatically that you added modules through submodules within your branches, and add them within your addons path so you can install them in your databases.
+The platform will detect that you added modules through submodules in your branches and add them to your addons path automatically so you can install them in your databases.

 If you add private repositories as submodules in your branches, you need to configure a deploy key in your Odoo.sh project settings and in your repository settings.